 Pensions provided by the GSIS consist of a basic and a supplementary part and are calculated on the basis of the contributory period and the level of insurance points gained.
-L48 Specifically, for the statutory pension, the basic pension is set at 60 percent of the average of actual and assimilated basic insurable earnings over the relevant period (the period between 5 October 1964 (or the first day of the year of attainment of age 16, if later) and the week before the week of statutory pension entitlement).
+Specifically, for the statutory pension, the basic pension is set at 60 percent of the average of actual and assimilated basic insurable earnings over the relevant period (the period between 5 October 1964 (or the first day of the year of attainment of age 16, if later) and the week before the week of statutory pension entitlement).
 This rate increases to 80 percent, 90 percent and 100 percent if the beneficiary has one (spouse), two or three dependants, respectively.
 The supplementary pension is equal to 1.5 percent of the total insurance points (actual and assimilated) of the beneficiary in the supplementary part.
 The basic part is indexed to the annual increase of the basic insurable earnings, while the supplementary part is indexed to the consumer price index.

 In addition to compulsory GSIS pensions, several employees and professional groups have also access to supplementary retirement income through occupational schemes.
 The most important occupational pension scheme in terms of coverage is the GEPS.
 The GEPS provides pensions to central government employees, teachers, academics, police officers and personnel of the armed forces.
-The GEPS underwent drastic changes in 2011-2012, primarily driven by
+The GEPS underwent drastic changes in 2011-2012, primarily driven by insurance points of more than one refer to supplementary insurance.
+According to administrative data, the latest available coverage rate of occupational pension provision is 39.1%.

-147 The next round of increases is scheduled for 1 January 2019.
+&lt;sup>147 The next round of increases is scheduled for 1 January 2019.